 Step 3: Fill in the timeline with initiatives.

-With the high-level milestones in place, the next step is to fill in the timeline with the initiatives that will be required to build out the data architecture and other requirements in iterations that will incrementally increase data and analytics maturity while also providing value.
+With the high-level milestones in place, fill in the timeline with the initiatives needed to build out the data architecture and other requirements.
+These initiatives should be carried out in iterations that will incrementally increase data and analytics maturity while also providing value.
 In the first iteration, ask questions such as:

 • Do we need to set up new tools or technologies?
 If so, do we have an implementation partner or do we need to hire one?